-- A. All materials funded under this loan must be new unless previously approved.
-Recycled items must be approved in writing by SHRA prior to their use. - B. All work shall comply with Federal and State ADA accessibility requirements, as well as any other requirements stipulated by the funding source(s).- When there are differences the stricter of the two shall apply.
+- All materials funded under this loan must be new unless previously approved.
+Recycled items must be approved in writing by SHRA prior to their use. - All work shall comply with Federal and State ADA accessibility requirements, as well as any other requirements stipulated by the funding source(s).
+When there are differences the stricter of the two shall apply.
 Special attention needs to be applied when federal funding is involved.
 The developer is responsible for notifying their architect and/or engineer of all funding sources used on the project.
-The architect and/or engineer must indicate these funding requirements in the project's plans/scope. - C. All units shall be approved for occupancy by the local building Building department Department or any other Agency Having Jurisdiction (AHJ) at the conclusion of the work and prior to occupancy. - D. Web-based security cameras and the equipment to record events are required for primary ingress/egress points to and from the site and for the principal parking and indoor and outdoor common areas where people will be congregating. - E. Site lighting is required for all parking and outside public spaces, and shall be of LED or similarly energy efficient type.
+The architect and/or engineer must indicate these funding requirements in the project's plans/scope. - All units shall be approved for occupancy by the local building Building department Department or any other Agency Having Jurisdiction (AHJ) at the conclusion of the work and prior to occupancy. - D. Web-based security cameras and the equipment to record events are required for primary ingress/egress points to and from the site and for the principal parking and indoor and outdoor common areas, where people will be congregating. - Site lighting is required for all parking and outside public spaces, and shall be of LED or similarly energy efficient type.
 The lenses on the exterior lights shall be cleaned with all oxidation removed or replaced.
-Light poles shall be new or painted, and shall be structurally sound and stable. - F. The developer's architect is responsible for providing an Operating Procedure Outline Sheet (OPOS) for window washing systems where applicable, per Cal-OSHA requirements.
+Light poles shall be new or painted, and shall be structurally sound and stable.

-Comment [SHRA11]: From General Requirements, D. Blue text indicates previously approved language inserted from another section.
+Comment [SHRA8]: From General Requirements, E.

-Comment [SHRA12]: From General Requirements, E
+Comment [SHRA9]: From General Requirements, G

-Comment [SHRA13]: From General Requirements, G
+Comment [SHRA10]: From General Requirements, H

-Comment [SHRA14]: From General Requirements, H
+Comment [SHRA11]: From General

+Requirements, I